LeonSong1995/gsMap/docs/source/index.rst

 Introduction
 ------------

-``GPS`` (Genetics-informed Pathogenic Spatial Mapping) is an innovative method which integrating genome-wide association studies (GWAS) data with spatial transcriptomics (ST) data, providing insights into the association of cellular spatial heterogeneity with diseases in the context of complex traits.
+``GPS`` (Genetics-informed Pathogenic Spatial Mapping) is introduced to integrate spatial transcriptomics (ST) data with summary statistics of genome-wide association studies (GWAS), aiming to identify complex trait (disease)-associated cells and map their spatial distributions.

 Key Features
 ------------

-- **GWAS and ST Data Integration**: Combines genetic and spatial gene expression data for comprehensive analysis.
+- **GWAS and ST Data Integration**: Combines trait--genetic variant association signals and spatial gene expression data for comprehensive analysis.
-- **Deal with Technical Noise and Sparsity**: Addresses technical noise and gene expression sparsity in ST data by using GNN.
+- **Addressing Technical Noise and Sparsity**: Deals with technical noise and gene expression sparsity in ST data by using GNN.
-- **High-Resolution Trait Mapping**: Single spot resolution trait mapping, providing insights into the association of cellular spatial heterogeneity with diseases.
+- **Spatially-aware High-Resolution Trait Mapping**: Maps trait-associated cells at a spatially resolved single-cell resolution, providing insights into their spatial organizations.
-- **Therapeutic Potential**: Offers insights into the therapeutic potential of spatial regions by identifying the cell types and genes that are associated with complex traits.
+- **Spatial Region Identification**: Aggregates trait-cell association statistics into spatial regions, prioritizing spatial-regions related to traits.

 Overview of ``GPS`` Method
 --------------------------

 ``GPS`` operates on a four-step process:

-1. **Gene Specificity Assessment in Spatial Contexts**: ``GPS`` begins by addressing technical noise and gene expression sparsity in ST data.
-It employs graph neuron networks (GNN) to aggregate gene expression information from neighboring spots, thus measuring the gene specificity of individual spots.
+1. **Gene Specificity Assessment in Spatial Contexts**: To address technical noise and capture spatial correlations of gene expression profiles in ST data, ``GPS`` leverages GNN to identify neighboring spots for each spot and estimates the gene specificity score by aggregating information from neighboring spots.

-2. **Linking SNPs to Gene Specificity**: The method then assigns gene specificity scores to single nucleotide polymorphisms (SNPs), based on their proximity to gene transcription start sites (TSS) and enhancer-gene linking maps. ``GPS`` utilizes stratified LD scores correlated with GWAS summary statistics to establish these associations.
+2. **Linking Gene Specificity to SNPs**: ``GPS`` assigns gene specificity scores to single nucleotide polymorphisms (SNPs), based on their proximity to gene transcription start sites (TSS) and SNP-to-gene epigenetic linking maps.
+Using SNP annotations from individual spots, ``GPS`` generates stratified linkage disequilibrium (LD) scores for each spot.

-3. **Spatial S-LDSC**: ``GPS`` uses the spatial S-LDSC method to identify spots that are associated with complex traits.
-This method uses the gene specificity scores of SNPs to calculate the association between individual spots and complex traits.
+3. **Spatial S-LDSC**: To estimate the relevance of spots to traits, ``GPS`` associates stratified LD scores of spots with GWAS summary statistics of traits using the framework of S-LDSC.

-4. **Spatial Region Significance Test**: Finally, ``GPS`` uses the Cauchy combination test to aggregate P values of individual spots within specific spatial regions.
-This step is critical in evaluating the association of specific spatial regions with complex traits.
+4. **Spatial Region Identification**: To evaluate the association of a specific spatial region with traits, ``GPS`` employs the Cauchy combination test to aggregate P values of individual spots within that spatial region.

 .. image:: _static/architecture.svg
    :width: 600
    :alt: Model architecture

+For more details about the ``GPS`` algorithm, please check out our `publication <URL>`__.

 Installation
 ------------